 So here’s the truth.
-We breed animals, we kill animals, and we eat them.
+We (as humans) breed animals, we kill animals, and we eat them.
 We use their hides, we use their bones.
 We’ve used animals in medicine, in clothing, we’ve even used them in our cars – and it’s allowed us to get to where we are today.

 There’s a belief amongst evolutionary biologists that a diet rich in red meat was one of the reasons why our brain size (and intellect) increased compared to our plant-eating cousins – the primates.
 Without getting too caught up in the science of eating meat, Omega 3’s and Vitamin B12 are both essential for brain development and function and are both vastly available in red meat.

-Often, people decide to change to a Vegan diet because of environmental concerns around farming practices.
+Often, people decide to quit meat and change to a vegan diet because of environmental concerns around farming practices.
 Mainstream media loves to use farming as a scapegoat for a plethora of environmental issues.
 I’ll be careful here, as we all (farmers and non-farmers alike) need to get better at looking after our environment, but British and Irish agriculture is some of the most environmentally-friendly farming in the world.